genestack/sdk/docs/source/scripts/genestack-application-manager.rst

 ``genestack-application-manager`` is installed with the Python Client Library and can be accessed from a terminal by typing ``genestack-application-manager``.

+..
+WARNING!!!
+Don not edit part from below, it is auto-generated from script help output

 Usage
 -----
 This script can be used both in interactive shell mode and in static command-line mode: